Skip to main content

 Other conditions for the application of the deduction

-• The concept of acquisition will be that defined in article 58 bis of Law 10/2017, of October 27, which consolidates the legal provisions of the Autonomous Community of La Rioja regarding own taxes and assigned taxes.
+• The concept of acquisition will be that defined in article 58 bis of Law 10/2017, of October 27, which consolidates the legal provisions of the Autonomous Community of La Rioja regarding own taxes and transferred taxes.

 2. The best.

 3. The acquisition of parking spaces, gardens, parks, swimming pools and sports facilities and, in general, annexes or any other element that does not constitute the home itself, provided that they are acquired independently of it.
-The parking spaces acquired with these will be treated as homes, with a maximum of two.
+Parking spaces acquired with these will be treated as homes, with a maximum of two.

 Incompatibility